"Follow your dreams.

 Right about here this story takes a bizarre turn.

 After a month or so in Music City, I had an opportunity to attend an all day meet-and-greet with music industry bigwigs.
-This was a chance for little industry peons like myself to get up close and personal with record company presidents, publishing company CEOs, producers, and other Very Important Persons.
+This was a chance for little industry peons like myself to get up close and personal with record company presidents, publishing company CEOs, producers, and other VIMPs.
+(Very Important Musical Persons.)

 Each of them had their own round table in a big ballroom full of tables.
-People like myself could then (for a fee) circulate among the tables and politely inflict ourselves on whomever we wanted to.
-Ideally we'd get to ask questions and become enlightened at the feet of these country music business gurus.
+People like myself could then circulate among the tables (for a fee) and politely inflict ourselves on whomever we wanted to.
+Ideally we'd get to ask questions and become at least slightly more enlightened at the feet of these country music business gurus.

 As it happened, the head of RCA records, Joe Gallante, was one of the people with a table.
 At some point I wandered over to his table and sat down.
 When there was a lull in the conversation, I asked him how - at RCA Records - they decided which songs were going to be released as singles.